-LBC members review the petition, responsive briefs, written comments, reply briefs, and the staff report which includes recommendations to the commission.
-The commission is not obligated to follow staff recommendations; however, it has historically considered the staff analyses and recommendations to be critical components of the record in municipal boundary proceedings.
+LBC members review the petition, responsive briefs, written comments, reply briefs, and the staff report.
+The commission is not obliged to follow staff recommendations; however, it has historically considered the staff analyses and recommendations to be critical components of the record in municipal boundary proceedings.
 The LBC considers the entire record when it renders its decision.